jedb/esoteric/readme.txt

 Brainfuck files should contain a number of brainfuck commands.
 All other characters are treated as whitespace and summarily ignored.
 The only restriction is that all [ loops must be closed with a corresponding ].

+Grasp files follow the DOT graph description language, but for the purposes of programming are restricted to digraphs.
+Everything is ignored except for the nodes, edges, and their labels.
+Nodes may be named arbitrarily - it is the label of the node that is important for the grasp program.